Wilson-CK/17.1-Practical_Application/README.md

 Dataset references the UCI Machine Learning repository:  https://archive.ics.uci.edu/ml/datasets/bank+marketing

 The data is from a Portuguese banking institution and is a collection of the results of multiple marketing campaigns.
 The dataset collected is related to 17 campaigns that occurred between May 2008 and November 2010.
 Each campaign involved phone marketing with a human agent as the interlocutor, and sometimes an auxiliary use of the Internet online banking channel.
-The results for all channels were managed in an integrated fashion and outputted together.¶
+The results for all channels were managed in an integrated fashion and outputted together.

 ## <span style="font-size:larger;">Read in the Data</span>